-The policies of this Plan are designed to be general in nature, ensuring that both the Town of Drumheller and Wheatland County maintain jurisdiction over the decisions made within their borders.
+The policies of this Plan are designed to be general in nature, ensuring that both Kneehill County and Wheatland County maintain jurisdiction over the decisions made within their borders.
 It is anticipated that by following the process below, any disputes or conflicts that may arise can first be avoided, and where necessary, settled at the local level.
 Only in those circumstances where a resolution cannot be achieved locally would the dispute be referred to outside parties.